 The one point to note is that many BA long-haul flights do depart from the Terminal 5B and 5C satellite terminals and there won’t be paid-for lounge facilities in these satellite terminals.

-The behind the scenes documentary shows no signs of running out of steam (we’ve lost count of the number of train companies, hotels and airlines that have opened themselves up to the cameras!) with ITV commissioning a three part documentary series on London Heathrow.
+The behind the scenes documentary shows no signs of running out of steam.
+We’ve lost count of the number of train companies, hotels and airlines that have opened themselves up to the cameras!
+ITV has now commissioned a three part documentary series on London Heathrow.

 The documentary is being made by independent production company Raw TV.
 Production has been underway for some time, with the company actively seeking both frequent and nervous flyers late last year.